-Halloween is becoming increasingly popular in Australia with many people using the occasion to dress up, go to themed parties, decorate their house and go trick or treating.
+Halloween’s growing popularity in Australia has many people now using the occasion to dress up, go to themed parties, decorate their house and go trick or treating.

 Check toys and novelties for button batteries